 Low pay is an issue that affects millions of workers throughout the world.
 Whether developed or developing, rich or poor, countries have struggled to lift all workers onto a wage that covers the cost of living.

 In the UK, the Living Wage Foundation has spearheaded the campaign for decent wages.
-Almost 4,000 companies have joined this movement in the UK, lifting 150,000 workers onto a Living Wage and putting over half a billion pounds back into the pockets of low paid workers.
+Over 6,000 companies have joined this movement in the UK, lifting 230,000 workers onto a Living Wage and putting over a billion pounds back into the pockets of low paid workers.
 Campaigns in other countries have enjoyed success, however, there is a still a long way to go.

 In recent years, business leaders, government officials, academics, NGOs and unions have expressed interest in a global approach to delivering a Living Wage.
 In response, the Living Wage Foundation (LWF) has been exploring the possibility of developing such a global, collaborative approach.

 As part of our Global Living Wage initiative we undertook an extensive international engagement exercise in 2015 to develop a set of Living Wage Principles.
 Through holding discussions, and securing support from over one hundred experts, a set of six Living Wage Principles was created.
-These principles can found in our summary report The Living Wage: Core principles, and include:
+These principles can found in our summary report The Living Wage: Core principles.

 The group members are now consolidating ideas and opinions from the Dialogue participants, and considering next steps to develop the Global Living Wage movement.